Submitted by admin on Fri, 04/06/2018 - 05:07

 3. Desirable

 This has to do with the visual appeal of your website.
-If a website is not visually appealing, it will be deemed less credible by many people, and less likely to be trusted as a resource.
+If a website lacks visual appeal, many people will consider it less credible and less likely to trust it as a resource.
 A busy website is not a desirable one.
 Keep your design simple and to the point so as not to overwhelm the user with too much information at once.

 4. Findable